 Edith Auguste has been with JASA for the past 10 years, overseeing day-to-day operations, long-term strategic planning of JASA services, and initiatives with external senior housing.
 Edith ensures that the building-based tenant community is developed and that there are linkages between JASA housing and the surrounding community at large.
 Prior to her appointment of Senior Director of Residential-Based Services, Edith was previously a geriatric social worker for JASA on Long Island.
 She has also served as Assistant Vice President in Corporate Human Resource at both JP Morgan/Chaseand Citicorp.
 Edith is a member of various boards including the National Association of Social Workers and National Association of Black Social Workers.
 She is Co-Chair Nassau Social Workers Professional Mentoring and Issue Committee, a Board Consultant at Great Neck Social Center, and Consultant at Herrick’s Community Center Day Program.
 She holds a Bachelor of Science, Masters in Business Administration, and a Masters in Social Work from Adelphi University.

-Amy Chalfy is a 30-year veteran of JASA, currently serving as the agency’s Co-Chief Program Officer.
+Amy Chalfy is a 30-year veteran of JASA, currently serving as the agency’s Chief Program Officer, Residential, Protective and Legal Services.
 During her tenure at JASA, she has served in several positions including Associate Director of Group Services, Bronx District Director, Director of Mental Health Services, and Director of Programs.
 Amy holds a Bachelor of Arts Degree from Brooklyn College, a Master of Social Work Degree from Hunter College, and a Master of Library and Information Science Degree from Simmons University.

-Alan Cohen is JASA’s Co-Chief Program Officer, and he oversees all care and behavior services.
+Alan Cohen is JASA’s Chief Program Officer, Congregate, Care, and Behavioral Services, and he oversees all care and behavior services.
 Alan worked for more than 20 years in corporate social responsibility and international and domestic Jewish communal service.
 Alan holds a Bachelor of Arts Degree from Brandeis University and both a Master of Public Policy Degree and Master of Public Administration Degree from Columbia University.

 Donna Dougherty is a 30-year veteran of JASA, currently serving as the Senior Director of Legal Services for Elder Justice.
 In her role, she oversees a 20 person legal team and provides direct legal services to older adults in the areas of evictions and foreclosures, financial exploitation and fraud, public benefits, healthcare, and elder abuse.
 Donna holds a Bachelor of Arts Degree from SUNY Oneonta and a Juris Doctor Degree from SUNY Albany.